 An Art & Poetry Event in Kansas City, Kansas

-Curated by Polly Alice McCann, the show is hosted by the gallery at Kansas City Kansas Community College under the directorship of Shai Perry.
-The show also includes work by Kansas Author and Photographer, Sharon Rodriguez, and four national poets who joined these three women in sharing writing about the march for women’s rights: Joan Gerstein, Candice Kelsey, Catharine Phillips, and Linda Reising.
+Curated by Polly Alice McCann, the show is hosted by the Gallery at Kansas City, Kansas Community College under the directorship of Shai Perry.
+The show also includes work by Kansas Author and Photographer, Sharon Rodriguez, and four national poets who joined these three women and shared writing about the march for women’s rights: Joan Gerstein, Candice Kelsey, Catharine Phillips, and Linda Reising.

-The art in the show explores not only portraits, but expressive media in both painting and sculpture incorporating the emotional awareness of protest, attitudes about marches, and the joy in unity and togetherness.
-The exhibit features banners, flags, and addresses the way in which a march involves the visual wearing of words and symbols of protest.
+The art in the show explores not only portraits, but expressive media in both painting and sculpture, incorporating the emotional awareness of protest, attitudes about marches, and the joy in unity and togetherness.
+The exhibit features banners, flags, and illuminates the way in which a march involves the visual "wearing of words" and symbols of protest.